- No comments

 I would advise getting to your doctor at the earliest available moment.
 They will be able to give you super dooper drugs to knock you out to take the edge off the pain.
 They will also screen you for anything more scary than back pain.

 Why is a Sports Therapist so keen on medication?
 Because it means you can function at least semi normally.
-The more pain you’re in, the more your movement pattern changes and the more work I have to do when you come into see us.
+The more pain you’re in, the more your movement pattern changes and the more work we have to do when you come to see us.
 If you can barely move when you come in there’s only so much we can achieve.
 If you’ve got some medication to take the edge off the pain we can get to work resolving the problem for good.

 Now there maybe occasions where this is not the best advice.
 Namely when you’ve broken your back.
 I’m hoping you’ll have realised if you’ve done that.
 It would have been a fairly nasty event and you’re very unlikely to have broken anything without noticing!